lmayer5596/DSProject2/TaylorSongs.md

 ## Roshni Gandhi
- Created the queries for half the questions and fililazation of queries.
+Created the queries for half the questions, reformatted and finalized all queries.
+Worked with team on creation of graphs for visualization.

 ## Lily Mayer